-THE MARA CENTER is the first of its kind in the Maasai Mara: the seat of The Great Migration.
+THE MARA NAPA CENTER is the first of its kind in the Maasai Mara, the seat of The Great Migration.
 With a cultural museum, visitor and guide center, theatre, computer lab, radio station, and cafe, it will provide a gathering place for community members, tourists, and researchers to exchange ideas, gather knowledge, or simply pause to enjoy the wildlife that frequents the site.
 The center and its camps are, owned, operated and employing only local Maasai.

 Friends of Maasai Mara collaborates with the Mara Public Schools to help school children learn more about the benefits of wildlife and their habitats and the direct impact they have in our daily life.
 High school students acquire service-learning skills by volunteering to work on wildlife and environmental projects at The Mara Napa Center.
 The proposed computer lab will be open to all and provide information about the habitat in the Mara.
 We believe education is the key to creating future conservationists and stewards of our planet.